 It will also show how transportation and land-use policies have prioritized cars for generations, encouraged sprawl, single-family construction and the separation of residential from commercial uses.

-While final details are being worked out, the event will include a focused policy discussion about steps for advancing this vision at the state, regional and local levels.
+The event will include a focused policy discussion about steps for advancing this vision at the state, regional and local levels.
 And it will include discussion of some promising recent advances, such as the legislature’s new requirement that every MBTA community develop at least one multifamily zoning district.